Feodor F. Dragan received the M.S. degree in Applied

 with university policy and the Ohio Revised Code, the University permits

-students to request class absences for up to three (3) days, per term, in order
+students to request class absences for up to three (3) days, per term, in order to participate in organized activities conducted

-religious denomination, church, or other religious or spiritual organization.
+under the auspices of a religious denomination, church, or other religious or

-Students will not be penalized as a result of any of these excused absences.
+result of any of these excused absences.

 The request for excusal must be